mMaydew/dtl-vscode/README.md

 ## Installation:
 Clone the repo into your vs code extensions folder (This is different depending on how you've installed it, best case is to search for something like `.vscode`)
 This just injects itself into the `JSON with Comments` language and will highlight functions and vars (_S. _T. etc)

-## Dev notes:
-The regex for VS code language support is Oniguruma: https://macromates.com/manual/en/regular_expressions

-This is made a bit more complicated by the configs being json and escaping basically every special character.